 The Middle American Research Institute (MARI): archiving collections of historic 35mm and glass lantern slides, along with large format black and white film and glass negatives

 Numerous private collections of important slides

-At Moldaner's Camera and Imaging, we know that every job has unique requirements and expectations, and not every project can fit neatly into a basic pricing structure.
+At Moldaner's Digital Imaging, we know that every job has unique requirements and expectations, and not every project can fit neatly into a basic pricing structure.
 If you are a government agency, educational institution, museum, or just a photographer with specific scanning needs above what our standard services offer, please contact us for a customized quote.
 We are experienced in dealing with large and complex projects.

 If you are preparing to ship images to us, please contact us in advance for packaging recommendations and approximate turnaround time for your order.

 Slide Scanners For 35mm slides we use a Kodak HR500 Plus scanner.
 This unit can scan at high resolutions, creating scans up to 128Mb in size.
 The HR500 can scan as many as 300 slides an hour, which allows us to scan large quantities of slides at a reasonable cost.
 This is the same scanner that is used by many museums, educational institutions, libraries and US government agencies for archiving their vast collections of slides.
 Occasionally, if there are only a few slides or a specific need, we will use our Nikon Coolscan 9000 or 5000 scanners.